Alphabet, formerly Google, sets share buyback, shares jump

 Company executives touted strength in mobile search for the strong results.
 "Search traffic on mobile phones have now surpassed desktop traffic worldwide," said Sundar Pichai, chief executive of Google Inc.

 Shares of Alphabet rose almost 9 percent in after-hours trading to $741, easily a record.
-At that level, the company's market value would be around $500 billion, making it the second-most valuable company in the S&P 500 after Apple Inc (AAPL.O).
+At that level, the company's market value would be around $500 billion, making it the second-most valuable company in the S&P 500 after Apple Inc.

-On a strong day for technology companies, Amazon.com Inc (AMZN.O) and Microsoft Corp (MSFT.O) shares also rose sharply after hours, following better-than-expected results.
+On a strong day for technology companies, Amazon.com Inc and Microsoft Corp shares also rose sharply after hours, following better-than-expected results.

 Analysts generally welcomed Alphabet's performance.